 - Dinner: New Years Eve Party!
 Pepperoni Stew & Hot Parmesan Herb Biscuits & Game Day Football Whoopie Pies (College Game!)

 Tuesday 1st: Happy New Year!

-- Midday Meal: Traditional Southern New Years Meal with Friends, bringing a dessert and cornbread
+- Midday Meal: Traditional Southern New Years Meal with Friends, bringing a dessert

 - Breakfast: Blueberries & Cream Oatmeal

 - Lunch: Leftover Stews from New Years Gathering

 - Dinner: Turkey Stroganoff, salad